 - 4.7.2 Controlled IC Engine: The Caterpillar G-342 is to be source tested annually if it is operated following the submittal of an ATC application.
 The source test requirements are listed in Table 4.7-1.
 The fuel used by the engine is required to be sampled and analyzed, as listed below.
 Duplicate samples are required. - Fuel Gas: Sample to be taken from the fuel flow inlet line to the engine.
 Analysis for high heating value (HHV) shall be measured quarterly, annually for total sulfur, and monthly for hydrogen sulfide.
-[Note: Under a County Land Use permit, HVI must keep the gas pipeline fuel S level below 29 ppmvd; HVI continuously monitors its fuel line, using District-approved methods (Re: District ATC/PTO 9412) to comply with this restriction].
+[Note: Under a County Land Use permit, Team Operating must keep the gas pipeline fuel sulfur level below 29 ppmvd.
+Team Operating continuously monitors thefuel line, using District-approved methods (Re: District ATC/PTO 9412) to comply with this restriction].
 Sampling shall be conducted consistent with the District approved Fuel Gas Sulfur and HHV Monitoring Plan).